-Important distributed revision control systems in the open source world are Git4 which has among other authors been developed by Linus Torvalds, Bazaar5
+Important distributed revision control systems in the open source world are ${\rm Git}^4$ which has among other authors been developed by Linus Torvalds, Bazaar that is mainly developed by Canonical Ltd. (who are the driving force behind Ubuntu and distributions derived from it.), and Mercurial 6 .